ardalis/CleanArchitecture/README.md

 ![Clean Architecture Project Template step 2](https://user-images.githubusercontent.com/782127/80412455-e5818300-889b-11ea-8219-379581583a92.png)

 Note that the template is generally only updated with major updates to the project.
 The GitHub repository will always have the latest bug fixes and enhancements.

+## Using the dotnet CLI template

+* Clone the repo into an empty folder
+* Make sure you have the [nuget CLI](https://www.nuget.org/downloads) installed
+* In the root directory, run `nuget pack`.
+This will create CleanArchitecture.Template.1.0.0.nupkg.
+* Make sure you have the [dotnet CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/) installed Run `dotnet new -i CleanArchitecture.Template.1.0.0.nupkg`.
+This will install the templates from this package into the dotnet CLI.

+Now to create a brand new project using the template:

+Navigate to the directory where you will put the new solution.
+Run `dotnet new clean-arch -o Your.ProjectName` where `Your.ProjectName` is whatever you want to name the project.
+The `Your.ProjectName` directory and solution file will be created, and inside that will be all of your new solution contents, properly namespaced and ready to run/test.

+**NOTE**: Eventually the template will be on NuGet.org itself, at which point you'll be able to just run `dotnet new -i CleanArchitecture.Templates`, but this isn't ready yet.

 ## Using the GitHub Repository